SAFETAG/SAFETAG/docs/build.md

 modules/markdown-pp/markdown-pp.py content/index.md audit/folder/full.md
 ```

-To create a PDF from a markdown file type the following command.
+To create a PDF from a markdown file you need to add pandoc to your path and then run pandoc on the file.

+You can type the following commands.

 ```
+PATH=$PATH:~/.cabal/bin/
 pandoc audit/folder/full.md -o audit/folder/full.pdf
 ```